AdityaS1426/DebugDataBandits-Arcade/README.md

 - Continue working on snake game.
 - Here's a [link](https://github.com/AdityaS1426/DebugDataBandits-Arcade/issues) to the code for the SnakeGame with explanations.
 Note that the SnakeGame doesn't run since it's being designed around the Main Class, which will be created at the end.

+###### Arnav Swami
+- Continue working on my Egyptian Ratslap Game
+- Ratslap Game does not run but I will be able to make it run soon
+- The Ratslap game runs around other intertwined classes which will be coded later.

 ## HOW TO PLAY 2048 GAME